hkilter/hkilter.github.io/publications.md

 İlter, H. K. “Keys to Online Trade Information in Emerging Markets - Turkey,” Geneva: International Trade Centre UNCTAD/WTO Press, 2004.
 Digital edition.

-Bicakci, P. S., Ureten, S., and İlter, H. K. “Effects of Supply Chain Management Applications on the Chain Performance.”
-Beykent University Journal of Engineering Sciences 10(2) (2017): 141-168.

-Tekin, R. N., Yilmaz, F., İlter, H. K., and Malhan, S. “Determination of Factors Affecting Length of Stay with Multinomial Logistic Regression in Turkey.”
-Journal of Social Insurance 5(10) (2016): 74-94.

 İlter, H. K. “On the Sub-optimality of Strategic Decisions.”
 Istanbul University Journal of the School of Business Administration 42/2 (2013): 181-197.